 Biking to and from campus can have as little as 1/7th the environmental impact as driving a car.
 Starting a bike share program can make it easier for students to ditch their cars for the semester.
 Approach your school’s administration to see if they will cover the cost of bikes, locks, racks and maintenance.

 Benefits of Bike Share Programs:

 The best way for students to learn about sustainability is to mingle with like-minded individuals.
-Research upcoming sustainability events and organize a trip.
-For example, The University of Cincinnati funds a trip to a student-formed summit where participants can learn about new sustainability initiatives and bring them back to campus.
+Consider researching upcoming sustainability events and organize a trip.
+For example, The University of Wisconsin - Stevens Point funds a trip to a student-formed summit where participants can learn about new sustainability initiatives and bring them back to campus.

 "I just returned from the Sustainability Summit.
 This was the 8th annual event and it’s formed by students to bring a group of 60 dedicated individuals off campus and build a strong community of sustainable-minded students.
 Following the summit, they work together on initiatives like food justice, waste reduction, social justice, etc. It is an incredible experience every year and a great agent of change at our school!"

 If you’re having trouble finding sustainability events to attend, start your own.
 The University of Wisconsin - Stevens Point hosts several events to increase awareness on campus.

 A fair is a great way to introduce concepts such as energy efficiency and sustainable living to a broad audience.
 Invite both on and off campus sustainability advocates to come and show attendees what they can do to reduce waste, save energy and minimize their impact on the environment.